SteveHawes/svySecurity/api-doc-helper/README.md

 **Requires that Node.js is installed.** All other dependencies will be automatically installed/updated as needed.

-To generate markdown API document just execute the batch file **generate-api-doc.bat** and at the prompt specify the source .js file to use.
+To generate markdown API document just execute the batch file **generate-api-doc.bat** (it is configured by default to generate the API documentation for svySecurity.js but can be changed as needed).

 **Note:** Ensure that the directory where the **generate-api-doc.bat** file resides is the active/current directory before executing the batch file.